 In a tradition that dates back to the year 690, the Ise Jingu shrine in Japan is completely dismantled and rebuilt every 20 years as part of the Shinto belief of death and renewal of nature.

 The Ise Jingu shrine is the most famous and most sacred of the Shinto religion in Japan.
 There are around 120 shrines that make up the Ise Jingu complex, and the main ones are the Naiku, or inner shrine, and the Geku, the outer shrine.
-The sun goddess Amaterasu O-mikami is said to be enshrined in the inner shrine, the Naiku, and is the reason the shrine was built.
+The sun goddess Amaterasu O-mikami is said to be enshrined in the inner shrine, the Naiku, which is why the shrine was built.
 The imperial family is even said to be descended from Amaterasu O-makami.

 The rebuilding of the shrine attracts approximately 14 million visitors, and the next time the Ise Jingu shrine will be rebuilt will be in 2033.